FriendUPCloud/friendup/Readme.md

 The build-in push notifications system in Friend Core has been disabled by default as it can now be handled by the system module.
 To enable it, add -DUSE_PUSH_NOTIFICATIONS to the CFLAGS.
-The feature is not depracated, although it may be, if it's use isn't warranted after some time.
+The feature is not deprecated, although it may be, if it's use isn't warranted after some time.